Family Photography: 18 Tips for FUN Portrait Shoots in 2022

 When working with newborns or toddlers, work lower to the floor with the parents lounging while the kids play in front of them.

-One of my best tips is to work with the family and attempt a range of poses and arrangements, so they have choices when reviewing the finished photos.
+One of my best tips is to work with all the family members and attempt a range of family photoshoot poses and arrangements, so they have choices when reviewing the finished photos.

 18 Tips for Amazing Family Photos